 Training FINRA Staff Regarding the Markets, Products and Businesses That FINRA Regulates

 FINRA continues to expand the training it provides to staff, including examiners, to ensure staff is prepared for new regulatory challenges.
-In 2019, we spent $4.4 million on regulatory-focused training, including training programs for Member Supervision, Enforcement and Market Regulation staff.
+In 2020, we spent $4.9 million on regulatory-focused training for our staff.

 FINRA provides investors with unbiased information, tools and resources that can equip them to make informed decisions about their assets and the investment professionals with whom they work.
 In 2020, we invested $3.5 million in various investor education programs.

 - Investor Education Programs—In 2020, FINRA created, updated and syndicated digital and print publications, and enhanced existing interactive tools, including the mutual fund analyzer.
 In addition, FINRA delivered education through virtual outreach efforts, and leveraged earned media and no-cost social media channels to drive traffic to educational tools and resources.

 - FINRA Investor Education Foundation—Throughout the year, FINRA provided management oversight and program and administrative support (including investing, legal, tax and treasury) to the FINRA Investor Education Foundation to carry out its financial capability-building initiatives.* The Foundation undertook a wide variety of projects in 2020, with many aimed at increasing understanding of the effects of the COVID-19 pandemic on the financial wellbeing of American households.
 The Foundation released new research on the financial behaviors of seniors, incarcerated women and female investors—all aimed at strengthening financial capability of investors.

 *Note: The direct program costs of the FINRA Foundation are funded from the assets of the Foundation, rather than from fine monies or reserves.